tonywu70/5clickTemplates/RawStarCCMCluster/Readme.md

 <code>ssh {username}@{vm-private-ip-address}</code>

-In addition ANSYS Fluent version 17.2 is installed into the <u>/mnt/nfsshare/</u> directory and the path to the Fluent binary is added to ~.bashrc.
-The benchmark model that was selected at deploy time is downloaded and unpacked as <u>benchmark.cas.tgz</u> and <u>benchmark.dat.tgz</u> these are the 'Case' and 'Data' files for Fluent.
-They are placed in /mnt/resource on the Jumpbox.
-A file named runme.jou contains the scripting commands for Fluent.
-With these three files a benchmark can be run by issuing the following command.
+In addition StarCCM+ version 11.02.010-R8 is installed into the <u>/mnt/scratch/applications/</u> directory and the path to the StarCCM+ binary is added to ~.bashrc.
+The benchmark model that was selected at deploy time is downloaded and unpacked.
+It is placed in /mnt/scratch/benchmark on the Jumpbox.
+A file named runAndRecord.java contains the scripting commands for StarCCM+.
+With these two files a benchmark can be run by issuing the following command.

-<code>time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t48 -cnf=hosts -i runme.jou)</code>
+<code>time((/mnt/scratch/applications/STAR-CCM+11.02.010-R8/star/bin/starccm+ -np 8 -machinefile $HOSTS -power -podkey $PODKey -rsh ssh -mpi intel -cpubind bandwidth,v -mppflags " -ppn 8 -genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0 -genv I_MPI_DAPL_UD=0 -genv I_MPI_DYNAMIC_CONNECTION=0" -batch /mnt/scratch/benchmark/runAndRecord.java /mnt/scratch/benchmark/civil.sim)</code>

 <b>Licensing</b>

-Currently the default settings point to an internal Microsoft ANSYS license that can only be used for benchmarking, performance testing, and other non-sales related activities.
-If you are using this as part of a sales process you will need to simply place the IP address of the ANSYS license server in as a parameter at deploy time.
+When the parameters are entered for deployment the user has the ability to insert their POD Key which is the license line supplied by CD-Adapco.
+Internal Microsoft employees can contact <a>tanewill@microsoft.com</a> for a POD Key that can be used for benchmarking, performance testing, and other non-sales related activities.
+If you are using this as part of a sales process you will need to simply place the customer POD Key in as a parameter at deploy time.
+Additionally the CDLMD_LICENSE_FILE enviornment variable is set to 1999@flex.cd-adapco.com.

 <b>Known Issues</b>

-The Jumpbox takes the name given in the vmssName parameter and appends a 'jb' for its hostname.
-It is a known bug that Fluent will not properly communicate with the license server if the hostname is longer than 12 characters.
-The vmssName parameter is limited to 10 characters for that reason.
 H-Series VMs are only available in the South Central region, A8 and A9 VMs are only available in East US, North Central US, South Central US, West US, North Europe, West Europe, and Japan East.